phantasm66/mtarep/README.md

 ***ssh_key:***

-   The absolute path to the ssh key file you want to access your remote postfix MTAs with.
-The ssh key you provide here must have permissions to the remote 'maillog_path' you specified above, and for the 'ssh_user' you specify below.
+   The absolute path to the ssh key file (on the server running mtarep) you want to use to access your remote postfix MTA mail logs with.
+The ssh key you provide here must have permissions to the remote 'maillog_path' specified above, and for the 'ssh_user' you specify below.

 ***ssh_user:***